Did you forget to file your 2018 taxes?

-- January 31, 2019 is the deadline for employers to issue income statements such as your W-2 statement
+- January 31, 2019 – the deadline for employers to issue income statements such as your W-2 statement

-- The Marketplace must issue you a mandatory Form 1095-A by January 31 to fill out Form 8962 (Premium Tax Credit)
+The Marketplace must also issue you a mandatory Form 1095-A by January 31 to fill out Form 8962 (Premium Tax Credit)

-- April 17 is the tax deadline for taxpayers who live in Maine or Massachusetts due to Patriots’ Day and Emancipation Day in the District of Columbia
+- April 17 was the tax deadline for taxpayers who live in Maine or Massachusetts due to Patriots’ Day and Emancipation Day in the District of Columbia

-Click here to read about what changes you need to pay attention to when filing in the 2019 tax season.
+Click here to read about what changes you need to pay attention to when filing your 2018 taxes.